vanhoangkha/Networking-fundamentals/Day47_QoS_VoiceLan.md

 POWER OVER Ethernet (PoE)

-- PoE allows Power Sourcing Equipment (PSE) to provide POWER to Powered Devices (PD) over an Ethernet Cáp
+- PoE allows Power Sourcing Equipment (PSE) to provide POWER to Powered Devices (PD) over an Ethernet Cable
 - Typically, the PSE is a Switch and the PDs are IP PHONES, IP CAMERAS, Không dây Access POINTS, etc.
 - The PSE receives AC POWER from the outlet, converts it to DC POWER, and supplies that DC POWER to the PDs